-- 10.11 Please add any additional comments, conclusions and/or recommendations related to World Heritage policies and resources Deutsche Stiftung Welterbe, etc. - 11.
-International Cooperation - 11.1 Has the State Party promoted international cooperation and the establishment of cooperation mechanisms for heritage since the last Periodic Report?
+10.11 - Please add any additional comments, conclusions and/or recommendations related to World Heritage policies and resources Strategies and programs are being developed for the development of various types of tourism, including in cultural heritage sites and protected areas, approved by the government.

+- 11. International Cooperation - 11.1 Has the State Party promoted international cooperation and the establishment of cooperation mechanisms for heritage since the last Periodic Report?
 If so, please indicate the type of cooperation that best describes your activities.

-Participation in other UN programmes, including sustainable development programmes and human rights and gender equality programmes Bilateral and multilateral agreements Sharing expertise to promote equitable participation in heritage mechanisms for communities Financial support Contributions to private organizations for the preservation of cultural and natural heritage Participation in foundations for international cooperation Sharing expertise for capacity building Hosting and/or attending international training courses/seminars Distribution of material/information
+Participation in other UN programmes, including sustainable development programmes and human rights and gender equality programmes

+Bilateral and multilateral agreements

+Sharing expertise to promote equitable participation in heritage mechanisms for communities

+Financial support

+Distribution of material/information

+Transboundary property